alexcamp140/scss-template/readme.txt

         sass --watch assets/styles/index.scss:output.css

     Remember to replace assets/styles/index.scss with the path to your main SCSS file, and output.css with your desired output CSS file path.

+**Style**
+   You can find many style for cards, buttons, menus, paragraph, ...

+**Icons**
+   In thisd template, you'll find icons.
+I use personnaly "font awesome".
+So you can use Font Awesome CDN to use this part.